remarkjs/remark-textr/README.md

-# mdast-typographer
+# mdast-textr

 [![NPM version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]
 [![Coveralls Status][coveralls-image]][coveralls-url]
 [![Dependency Status][depstat-image]][depstat-url]

-> Mdast plugin to [make your typography better][typewriter-habits].
+> Mdast plugin for [Textr][textr] — modular tool to [make your typography better][typewriter-habits].

-This plugin transforms only _text_ nodes from your markdown using [`typographic-*`][tfs] transformers.
-All of those transformers are being composed using [Textr][textr].
-By the way, you can add your own transformers or disable default ones.
+This plugin will help you to transform only _text_ nodes from your markdown using any functions that get text, transform it and return result of processing.
+For example, check out [typographic-*][tfs] functions.
+All of those functions are being composed using [Textr][textr].

 [typewriter-habits]: http://practicaltypography.com/typewriter-habits.html
 [tfs]: https://github.com/denysdovhan/mdast-typographer/blob/master/package.json#L53-L65